ashnchiquita/graduit-fe/README.md

     ]
 // ...
 ```

 Notes:

 - Define `columnHelper` outside of hook function
 - You can define columns in a different hook, e.g. `useDashboardColumns.tsx`

 Fields:

 1. `id`: Optional field to define id, <strong>use in case many columns use the same accessor</strong>
 2. `header`: Can be JSX or string, defines Header to be used
-3. `minSize`: Defines minimum width of columns, <strong>do not use `size`</strong> as it only sets starting width
+3. `size`: Defines starting width of columns, reccommended to set as the same as `minSize`
+4. `minSize`: Defines minimum width of columns
-4. `enableSorting`: Defaults to true, <b>use to disable sorting for columns like row number, checkbox, and action</b>
+5. `enableSorting`: Defaults to true, <b>use to disable sorting for columns like row number, checkbox, and action</b>
-5. `cell`: Defaults to displaying data as is, can be modified to show given JSX, get data for cell or its row using props in its function,
-        - `getValue()`: Gets value of data in the cell
-        - `row`: Information about row of data, access all data of row using `row.original`
+6. `cell`: Defaults to displaying data as is, can be modified to show given JSX, get data for cell or its row using props in its function, - `getValue()`: Gets value of data in the cell - `row`: Information about row of data, access all data of row using `row.original`

 ## Folder